lovelydreamer/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-Students should use this [rubric](https://www.udacity.com/course/viewer/#!/c-nd001/l-2696458597/m-2687128535) for self-checking their submission.

-For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

-run game:
+To run the game:

+  Create a local server using Python.
+Note: You must have Python installed.
+    1. Download this project.
+    2. Open terminal.
+Change Directory to the location of this project.
+    3. Use this command: python -m SimpleHTTPServer.
+    4. Once the server has started, navigate to this address in your browser : http://0.0.0.0:8000/index.html
+    5. Play and have fun!

+  To play game:
-use your arrow keys to maneuver the game board.
+    1. Use your arrow keys to maneuver the game board.

-play game:
-don't hit the bugs, because game over! player resets once he reaches the water.
+    2. Don't hit the bugs, because the game will be over!
+    3. The player wins once he reaches the water and the game automatically resets.